MarcinGrabowski91/music-map/README.md

 ### How to build

-To build the project, create a `secret.properties` file in the project's main folder.
+To build the project, create a `secret.properties` file in the project's main folder and paste this line:

-Paste this line in your secret.properties file:

 `MapBoxAccessToken=YourAccessToken`